HEALTH BEHAVIOR SCIENCE AND PROMOTION PHD

 - Admission decisions will be made by the Health Behavior Science and Promotion (HBS) PhD Program Committee (“HBS PhD Program Committee”).
 Students will be admitted to the program based on enrollment availability, the availability of faculty mentorship, and their ability to meet the following minimum recommended entrance requirements

-- Applications for fall admittance are due by June 30.
-Applicants are expected to submit:
+- Applicants are expected to submit:

 - A graduate application essay